-Taking the Agency “X” example, what would they do.
-They need to integrate the need for integrated reaction between soft and hard science driven organizations.
-A way to do this is introduce Integrated Change Management as a way to begin to build into the culture simply working together more, appreciating each others drivers, SWOT factors, and critical success factors.
-Essentially, they need to get to know each other first, before a fancy 13-step process can cure their anonymity.
+Taking the Agency “X” example, we ask the question: what would they do?
+How would they lay down cultural and business transformations for their organization?
+And will their efforts at transformation create a more efficient version of their organization, or their client’s product?
+That is the aim, after all.
+For one thing, they need to integrate the need for integrated reaction between soft and hard science driven organizations.
+A way to do this is to introduce Integrated Change Management as a way to begin building the culture.
+Organizations accomplish this by simply working together more, appreciating each other’s drivers, SWOT factors, and critical success factors.
+Essentially, the agencies in question need to get to know each other first.
+Then they can undergo a fancy 13-step process that can cure their anonymity.

 Many groups see this, and start off from a domain-centric approach.
-Integrated Change management could focus on a few aspects first – together
+Integrated Change Management could focus on a few aspects first.

 - Program and CIO Service Management Efforts

 - Capital Planning